When to see endodontist?

 Sometimes, for a variety of reasons, a root canal will fail.
 Perhaps a dentist didn't remove all of the infected tissue and the infection continued to spread.
 Or a crown didn't fit properly and allowed bacteria to get underneath.
 Whatever the reason, endodontists are often observed to repeat the procedure and fix the tooth correctly.
+If you think you may need root canal treatment, contact your local endodontic office to schedule a procedure.

 Hillary Ackroyd